 On 2 August, 2017, the British Council launched Saptan Stories, a creative project by Aardman Animations, commissioned as part of the UK-India Year of Culture 2017.
-It is a first-of-its-kind online campaign bringing together seven celebrated artists and the public to create a story told by millions of Indians.
+It was a first-of-its-kind online campaign bringing together seven celebrated artists and the public to create a story told by millions of Indians.

-About the Saptan Stories artists
+Saptan Stories artists

 Adrita Das (India): Mumbai-based illustrator; often found dabbling in religion, dark humour, ethnography, meditative video editing, shaky backstage footage, story-telling for adults and educational games for kids.